Artini04/Artini04/README.md

 # Hello!

-My name is Vincent Angelo (artini04), and I'm an aspiring Web Developer focusing on Frontend development.
+My name is Vincent (artini04), and I'm an aspiring Web Developer focusing on Frontend development.
 I'm currently studying for an Associate Degree in Web Development at Glendale Community College.
 I do digital painting in my free time.

 I'm also studying 日本語.